-- Scoop mixture from food processor into a mixing bowl and add sautéed fennel and onions, add parsley, flax meal, salt to taste and a little high heat oil such as coconut.
+- Scoop mixture from food processor into a mixing bowl and add sautéed fennel and onions, add parsley, flax meal, ground oats, salt to taste and a little high heat oil such as coconut.

 - Gently form into balls and place on a baking sheet, brush with additional oil and bake at 375 for 15-20 min.
 You can also pan fry these depending on how wet your mixture is.

 - Serve with you favorite sauce over noodles or veggie pasta spirals!

 Read more about this chef..